guildai/guild.ai/pages/docs/guides/specify-run-gpus.md

 sidenav_title: Specify available GPUs
-tags: tip
+tags: tips

-# Specifying available GPUs for a run
+# Specify available GPUs for a run

 To limit the GPUs available for a run, use the `--gpus` option with the [](cmd:run) command.
 This option accepts a comma-separated list of